 Throughout the course of the LIS TMDL effort a number of technical projects have been completed.
 The final reports from technical projects are linked below.

-For more information, contact Richard Friesner, coordinator of our Long Island Sound TMDL workgroup at firstname.lastname@example.org.
+For more information, contact Richard Friesner, PhD, coordinator of our Long Island Sound TMDL work group or the Nitrogen Coordination Work Group at firstname.lastname@example.org.